I knew I could no longer put off this review about SurveySavvy after it hits yet another high on popularity ranking.

 As a matter of habit, I have always made the Better Business Bureau, also known as BBB, the point of reference before I take on any business or company.
 BBB has a good database that covers the majority of companies.
-I think it also boasts of a really objective ratings system.
+I think it also boasts of a really objective rating system.
 The fact that this service is available free means that this is the place I go to first to check out a company’s past record.

-And SS certainly makes for a pleasant reading.
-Since 1993, it has continued to impress BBB to warrant it an A+ rating.
+And SS certainly makes for pleasant reading.
+Since 1993, it has continued to impress BBB to warrant an A+ rating.
 If this sounds vague to you, you can take it simply that A+ is the best rating possible for BBB to judge any business.

 I would then go on to the Web, especially forum sites, to dig out the general impression of the public on Survey Savvy.

 Granted, it is never possible for any company to stay out of any negative comment, I am glad to report to you that among its peers in the survey panel business, it probably garners the least negative feedback, and some of the best reviews I found are reserved for SurveySavvy.

 Now the stage is set for me to sign up, except for one minor detail.
 I wanted to be sure if this site charges anything for registration.
 Maybe it is just me, but I never approve of any survey sites that insist on sign-up fees, when we are ready to render our honest opinions.
 It is true that we want to make some income, but that is not a reason for them to charge us a fee, no matter how small the amount can be.

 Once I confirmed that the site offers free membership, I gleefully sign-up and got ready for my test run with the site.

 The registration process over at Survey Savvy was like a breeze.
 After giving out some personal details, I was done with the website

 You next clicked on to a verification link that was sent to you through e-mail, you would then be led to a “Member Profile” and subsequently “Member Portrait” sections.